A look at Snow Lake Resources Ltd.'s (LITM) recent performance gives investors their first glimpse of hope.

 Technical Analysis of Snow Lake Resources Ltd. (LITM)

-Compared to the last year’s volume of 0.44 million, its volume of 0.56 million showed improvement in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 15.58%.
-Additionally, its Average True Range was 0.50.
+Looking closely at Snow Lake Resources Ltd. (NASDAQ: LITM), its last 5-days average volume was 0.67 million, which is a jump from its year-to-date volume of 0.45 million.
+As of the previous 9 days, the stock’s Stochastic %D was 33.72%.
+Additionally, its Average True Range was 0.51.

-Nevertheless, the first resistance level for the watch stands at $3.26 in the near term.
-At $3.51, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $3.87.
-If the price goes on to break the first support level at $2.65, it is likely to go to the next support level at $2.29.
-Should the price break the second support level, the third support level stands at $2.04.
+However, in the short run, Snow Lake Resources Ltd.’s stock first resistance to watch stands at $3.63.
+Second resistance stands at $3.83.
+The third major resistance level sits at $4.24.
+If the price goes on to break the first support level at $3.01, it is likely to go to the next support level at $2.60.
+Should the price break the second support level, the third support level stands at $2.40.

 Snow Lake Resources Ltd. (NASDAQ: LITM) Key Stats